LOLER Inspection

 The Health and Safety Executive (HSE) mandates regular inspections as part of the LOLER 1998 regulations, and non-compliance can result in legal penalties.
 These inspections must be carried out by competent persons, individuals with the necessary skills and knowledge to detect faults and assess safety.

-WHAT MACHINES DOES A LOLER INSPECTION COVER?
+WHAT TYPES OF LIFT DOES A LOLER INSPECTION COVER?

 LOLER inspections apply to numerous types of lifting machines, each with unique features and functionalities.